vidardb/pgrocks-fdw/README.md

 sudo DEBUG_LEVEL=0 make shared_lib install-shared
 ```

+  The FDW makes no attempt to detect this situation.
+Users should be aware of
+  the possibility.

-  If necessary, add /usr/local/lib to your LD_LIBRARY_PATH.The
+  If necessary, add /usr/local/lib to your LD_LIBRARY_PATH.